Di0n/Kassakoppeling/README.md

 <h2>Compiling</h2>
 You can either compile this program with GCC-4.9 & G++-4.9 or with MAKE.
-Do not compile with windows tools.
+<br>Do not compile with windows tools.

 <h3>Gcc/G++ Instructions</h3>
 <b>Compile with the following tags</b>